Bianca Lancia: Origins and name

 Thus, the chroniclers mentioned her maternal origin from the Lancia family, and the name Bianca was called not by Manfred's mother, but by his maternal grandmother.
 The family received the surname Lancia because Manfred I (fl.
 1160–1214), the alleged grandfather or father of Manfred's mother, has been lancifer (pikeman) of Emperor Frederick Barbarossa.
 The first indication of the name Bianca in relation to Manfred's mother goes back to Bartholomew of Neocastro, who wrote only 40 years after Manfred's death.
 Perhaps the name Bianca was borne by two women: the daughter of the Marquis Manfred I and his granddaughter, the daughter of the first Bianca.
 In the Lancia family, the repetition of names was a tradition.
 The same confusion among the chroniclers was caused by the name Manfred in three generations of men in the family.
 Tommaso Tosco also expressed the popular hypothesis that Emperor Frederick II could have had a relationship with both the elder Bianca and her two daughters, one being Manfred's mother.

-Contemporary chroniclers do not mention Manfred's mother's father, which means that his origin is less noble than that of his mother.
+Contemporary chroniclers do not mention Manfred's mother's father, which means that his origin is less noble than that of her mother.
 Even Manfred in 1247 is called "Manfred Lancia" in a document.
 Niccolò di Jamsilla, who lived at the court of Manfred, mentions that his maternal relatives were the Counts of Agliano, and this may indicate Bianca's father, Bonifazio d'Agliano.

 It is assumed that Manfred's mother was born around 1210.
 It may have happened in Agliano Terme (Piedmont), the family's estate.